 Outside of County agencies, the main provider of services to homeless persons is PATH, a nonprofit organization that provides year-round emergency shelter for homeless persons.
 PATH estimated that it provides services for 25 to 40 persons per night during the times the shelter is open and serves between 200 and 300 unduplicated individual each winter PATH also operates a transitional housing facility for men.
 Pathways, PATH's transitional housing program for men, can accommodate up to 6 men, and provides housing and supportive services designed to help them find work and permanent housing.
-PATH's transitional housing Program provides short- to medium-term flexible financial assistance related to obtaining permanent housing to individuals and families experiencing homelessness in conjunction with case management services designed to increase their likelihood of retaining permanent housing.
+PATH's transitional housing program for women and children can accommodate up to 12 individuals, including children.
+PATH's Rapid Rehousing Program provides short- to medium-term flexible financial assistance related to obtaining permanent housing to individuals and families experiencing homelessness in conjunction with case management services designed to increase their likelihood of retaining permanent housing.
 This program maintains a caseload of approximately 8 to 10 households at a time, and the average length of time a household stays on the caseload is between 12 and 18 months.